 The “which” Command in Linux [3 Practical Examples]

 The which command in Linux returns the pathname of a file in the given environment.
-It takes command/s as arguments and searches for the corresponding name in the $PATH environment variable of executable files.
-In this article, I will present you various applications of the which command with practical examples.
+It takes commands as arguments and searches for the corresponding name in the $PATH environment variable of executable files.
+In this article, I will present you various applications of the which command with 3 practical examples.

-The syntax of the which command is very basic.
-Below is the syntax for the command.
+The syntax of the which command is:

 which [OPTION] filename ...